Don't worry, we'll never run out of oil

 Antimatter takes vast amounts of energy to create, and can only be made synthetically at present.
 The production also requires some very specialized equipment that can only produce around 10 billionths of a gram per year.

-For this reason, antimatter is widely considered the most expensive thing by weight on Earth, costing around $62.5 trillion per gram.
+For this reason, antimatter is widely considered the most expensive thing by weight on Earth, costing, by some accounts, around $62.5 trillion per gram.

 All very interesting, but what does this have to do with the "price of fish", or rather oil?
 Let us now conduct a quick thought experiment.